andreicioban/Blog-posts-Fullstack-JS/README.md

       "watch": "watch 'npm run build' ."
     }

-Ofcourse in order for scripts to work we would need the following dependencies:
+Of course in order for scripts to work we would need the following dependencies:

     "devDependencies": {
       "browserify": "latest",